-- 2.3 As with previous Cambridge Green Belt assessments, much of the first part of the report is given over to explaining how the 3 Cambridge Green Belt purposes came into existence and how they align with the 5 Green Belt purposes stated in paragraph 138 of the National Planning Policy Framework (NPPF). - 2.4 LUC state how they have completed Green Belt studies at a range of scales for over 45 English local planning authorities in the past five years and that those that have subsequently been subject to scrutiny at Local Plan Examination have been found to be robust. - 2.5 Broadly, the methodology and stepped stages used by LUC is both logical and takes account of recent case law and accepted guidance.
-However, if we have one overriding criticism of this assessment in terms of its methodology it is that it is too complex and confusing.
-Whilst their document states in paragraph 1.3 that it is "robust and transparent..." we feel that in endeavouring to align their assessment criteria with the 3 Cambridge Green Belt purposes, the criteria used for each Green Belt purpose have become exceedingly complex and are far from being transparent, to the point that they are difficult to comprehend. - 2.6 For this reason, it bears little similarity to their previous Green Belt assessments undertaken for other authorities, such as their Welwyn Hatfield Green Belt Study Stage 3, March 2019 or their November 2018 study for the London Borough of Barnet.
-In these studies, there are a small number of clear criteria scoring different contribution levels to each Green Belt purpose before the assessment of either openness or harm. - 2.7 Furthermore, in this new LUC assessment there is a requirement to constantly cross reference to earlier sub-sets of criteria and pages of text outlining notes that require consideration before understanding where a certain parcel 'scores' in relation to its contribution to the particular purpose being assessed.
+- 2.10 Broadly, the methodology and stepped stages used by LUC are relatively logical and take account of recent case law and accepted guidance.
+However, whilst their document states in paragraph 1.3 that it is "robust and transparent..." in endeavouring to align their assessment criteria with the 3 Cambridge Green Belt purposes, the criteria used for each Green Belt purpose have become exceedingly complex and are not entirely transparent. - 2.11 For this reason, it bears little similarity to other LUC's previous Green Belt assessments undertaken for other authorities, such as their Welwyn Hatfield Green Belt Study Stage 3, March 2019 or their November 2018 study for the London Borough of Barnet.
+In these studies, there are a small number of clear criteria scoring different contribution levels to each Green Belt purpose before the assessment of either openness or harm. - 2.12 Summarised below are the areas of the assessment methodology which we believe should be re-considered to ensure that the assessment is entirely robust, transparent and yields the most objective and balanced and yields the most balanced conclusions.